BruceHenry/blog/source/_posts/InteractiveMap_03.md

 ---
-title: Make an Interactive Map 02 - "Let's draw colorful lines!"
+title: Make an Interactive Map 03 - "Let's make beautiful charts!"
-date: 2018-01-31 02:52:54
+date: 2018-02-5 02:52:54
 categories:
 - Data Visualization
 tags:
 - JavaScript
 - D3
 ---

-#### What is this map?
-This map shows the change of relations among nodes by time.
-Well, you can consider it as an airline company which changes its airlines every year.
+#### Introduction
+This visualization extends from my last blog [Make an Interactive Map 02 - "Let's draw colorful lines!"](https://brucehenry.github.io/blog/public/2018/01/31/InteractiveMap_02/).
+Most of the code remains the same.

+I add some **charts** which are able to show some detailed data beyond the map.

+To generate the charts, I used [**echarts**](https://ecomfe.github.io/echarts-doc/public/en/index.html) which is an excellent data visualization tool from Baidu.

+Anyway, what I want to say is that you can add some other elements into the data visualization page combined with the map instead of adding too much elements into the map.

+Let's first see how it looks,
-<iframe width="820" height="520" src="https://brucehenry.github.io/blog-webpage/interactive-map/02/advanced_map.html">You browser does not support iframe tag, <a href="https://brucehenry.github.io/blog-webpage/interactive-map/02/advanced_map.html" target="_blank">click here to visit</a>.</iframe>
+<iframe width="820" height="1060" src="https://brucehenry.github.io/blog-webpage/interactive-map/03/map_with_chart.html">You browser does not support iframe tag, <a href="https://brucehenry.github.io/blog-webpage/interactive-map/02/advanced_map.html" target="_blank">click here to visit</a>.</iframe>

-#### What tools do you use?
-I still use the same tools as the last blog ([Make an Interactive Map 01](https://brucehenry.github.io/blog/public/2018/01/19/InteractiveMap_01/)): [DataMaps](http://datamaps.github.io/) and [D3](https://d3js.org/).

-However, this time I largely use d3 to manipulate `svg` elements based on the map.
-To understand the code, you may need to have some basic knowledge of D3.

----
-#### Show me the code!
+#### About Echarts
+Instead of making charts use D3, I choose to use echarts.

+Because the colors and styles are already well designed, I can focus more on something else.

+And furthermore, it is totally free.

+#### Code

-You can find the code at this [Github repository](https://github.com/BruceHenry/blog-webpage/tree/master/interactive-map/02).
+You can find the code at this [Github repository](https://github.com/BruceHenry/blog-webpage/tree/master/interactive-map/03).

 ##### HTML
 ```html